makerdao/community/governance/polls/Fund Ambassadors Program Pilot - February 28, 2022.md

 ---
 # Poll:$GenericChange - Fund Ambassadors Program Pilot - February 28, 2022

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Community.
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, Feburary 28 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, February 28 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**